Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 We can now prove the normal form bisimulation correctness theorem.

 #theorem[NF Correctness][
-  Assming the same set of hypotheses as OGS correctness (@thm-correctness), NF bisimulation is correct w.r.t. substitution equivalence, i.e., for any $Gamma cl S$ and $c_1, c_2 cl C th Gamma$, the following statement holds.
+  Assuming the same set of hypotheses as OGS correctness (@thm-correctness), NF bisimulation is correct w.r.t. substitution equivalence, i.e., for any $Gamma cl S$ and $c_1, c_2 cl C th Gamma$, the following statement holds.